emotion-js/emotion/docs/typescript.md

 }));
 ```

-* The generic type version only works with object styles due to https://github.com/Microsoft/TypeScript/issues/11947.
+* The generic function version only works with object styles in TS <= 2.8 due to https://github.com/Microsoft/TypeScript/issues/11947.
+* If you use TS > 2.9, generic function will works with string styles too, but it will break VSCode syntax highlighting.
+See https://github.com/emotion-js/emotion/issues/721#issuecomment-396954993

 ### React Components